 Clinical presentation

-• Diagnosis 1 2 2 4 5
+· · 12345

+Diagnosis 12345

-DiagnosisTreatment guidelines and alternatives 1 2 3 4 5 1 2 3 4 5
+Treatment guidelines and alternatives 12345

-Discussion of treatment options, including drugs of choice, 12343
+Discussion of treatment options, including drugs of choice,

 alternatives, monitoring, and side effects.
 12345

 Discussion of Patient's therapy and disease state

 Comparison with "classic case" 12345

 Critique of drug therapy 12345

 Discussion of efficacy parameters 12345

 Monitoring of adverse effects 12345

 References

 All references should follow the Uniform Requirements as described

 in the New England Journal of Medicine (N Engl J Med 1997;336:309-315).
 12345

-Verbal Presentation/Delivery
+/erbal Presentation/Delivery

 Clear, audible speech (rate was easy to understand) 12345

 No distracting mannerisms 12345

 Eye contact with audience 12345

 Ability to handle questions 12345

 Clear explanation/articulation of concepts 12345

 Minimal use of space fillers (e.g. "umm", "yea") 12345

 Comments and Suggestions for Improvement

+Comments and Suggestions for Improvement

 Average Score/Grade

--

-Signature of Evaluator

-This form is to assist an evaluator.
-If an evaluator has their own standard form ı for verbal case or topic prese

-^{}This form is to assist an evaluator.
-If an evaluator has their own standard form for verbal case or topic presentations that may be used as well.
+s that may be used as well.
 Please note this is not the form to be used to evaluate one of the core 8 case/SOAP notes.